At weddings, I have been known to stand up and give an analogy of marriage as a three legged stool.

-Sometimes a short leg will be pulled up in response to the other two legs (remember your wedding, emotional intimacy high, spiritual intimacy high, physical intimacy is begging to catch up).
+Sometimes a short leg will be encouraged to grow in response to the other two legs (remember your wedding, if you waited to have sex: emotional intimacy high, spiritual intimacy high, physical intimacy is begging to catch up).

 But more often, a short leg will pull the others down.
-When physical intimacy starts disappearing in a marriage, it’s either the result of a loss of emotional and/or spiritual intimacy, or they soon follow.
+For example, when physical intimacy starts disappearing in a marriage, it’s generally either the result of a loss of emotional and/or spiritual intimacy, or they soon follow.

 Today I want to give a quick tip on how to increase spiritual intimacy, since it’s a rarely discussed topic.

 Praying as a couple to increase spiritual intimacy